To Float (Boolean)

 - Make sure to connect a boolean value to the

-a input of the To Float (Boolean) node.
-Connecting other data types may lead to unexpected behavior or errors.
+ainput of the To Float (Boolean) node.
+Connecting other data types may lead to unexpected behavior or errors. - Remember that the node outputs

-1.0 for true and 0.0 for false.
+1.0fortrueand0.0forfalse.
 If you require different output values, you’ll need to use additional nodes to modify the output accordingly.